 After this command completes execution we can clean up installation executing the following commands:

 sudo apt-get autoclean

-In order to be able to connect from Windows to Ubuntu we will also need to install secure shell.
+In order to be able to connect from Windows to Ubuntu, we will also need to install a secure shell.
 Execute the following command on Ubuntu:

 sudo apt-get install mysecureshell

 Now the connection with WinSCP should be successful.
 Upload “PAServer19.0.tar.gz” file from Delphi installation directory to home folder on Ubuntu with WinSCP.

 Now we need to unpack, install and run the PAServer.
 Execute the following command on Ubuntu: